What are Memory Dex Cards?

 - Cutting Machine (see more below)

-I list a paper trimmer first because no matter what method you prefer a paper trimmer is necessary even with a cutting machine (It is a real hassle to take out a machine for a few straight cuts.)
+I list a paper trimmer, first because no matter what method you prefer, a paper trimmer is still necessary even with a cutting machine (It is a real hassle to take out a machine for a few straight cuts.)

 - Fiskars Sure Cut Deluxe is an excellent cutter under $20

-- Swingline Guillotine Paper Trimmer is a few dollars more and simple and easy to use, with a sharp guillotine blade.
-It is bigger so takes up more room that the Fiskars above.
+- Swingline Guillotine Paper Trimmer is a few dollars more but simple and easy to use, with a sharp guillotine blade.
+It is bigger so takes up more room than the Fiskars above.
 (Retail $50 Amazon $24)

 I use the Swingline and leave it out when I do a lot of cutting then store it away (it is heavy and bulky) and use my Fiskars to grab for quick use.

-I admit I did not like scissor cutting when using regular paper scissors but when I got the EK Craft Scissors it was a game changer.
-They have a non stick finish and cut like butter.
+I admit I did not like scissor cutting when using regular paper scissors, but when I got the EK Craft Scissors it was a game-changer.
+They have a non -stick finish and cut through paper like it's butter.

 I dreamed of getting a cutting machine but it was outside my craft budget for several years.
-These EK Scissors got me through and many time I prefer to cut with scissors and a paper trimmer instead of setting u my cutting machine.
-They are precision tip scissors for detailed cutting on paper, vellum, photos and more.
+These EK Scissors got me through and many times I prefer to cut with scissors and a paper trimmer instead of setting u my cutting machine.
+They are precision-tip scissors for detailed cutting on paper, vellum, photos and more.

-TIP: I love the dollar stores but there are two things you should not buy at the dollar store: Scissors or a paper trimmer.
-There are cheaper paper cutters (Dollar Stores) with lousy blades and cutting mats so go with a brand name.
+TIP: I love the dollar stores but there are two things you should not buy at a dollar store: Scissors or a paper trimmer.
+There are cheaper paper cutters (dollar stores) with lousy blades and cutting mats, so go with a brand name.